 Burn – Mage is the class with access to most burn spells.
 Burn spells are basically the spells that can deal direct damage to the opponent’s Hero.
 They are usually used to finish the game after getting the opponent low, but they can often double up as removal.
 Mage gets some new ways to deal damage pretty much every expansion, but the classic spells like Frostbolt, Fireball and Pyroblast are still very common.

 Freeze – While there are some neutral ways to Freeze (on top of the Shaman’s Frost Shock), it’s the Mage class that really mastered these.
-They have all kinds of ways to freeze the opponents – AoE (Frost Nova), single target (Frostbolt), spell synergy (Demented Frostcaller) or even minions that freeze on damage (Water Elemental).
+They have all kinds of ways to freeze the opponents – AoE (Frost Nova), single target (Frostbolt), spell synergy (Demented Frostcaller), Hero Power (Ice Walker), or even minions that freeze on damage (Water Elemental).
 Mages also get some cards that synergize with Freezes.
-So far they have two – Shatter and Cryomancer.
+So far there are only few – Shatter, Cryomancer and Coldwraith.

 Spell Synergies – Mages are known for their spell synergies.
 There are many cards that allow them to draw spells or add random spells to their hand, but also cards that activate after playing a spell or making the spells cheaper.
 Mana Wyrm, Sorcerer's Apprentice, Flamewaker or Archmage Antonidas are some of the examples.